vitabaks/docs/docs/deployment/aws.md

 **[Autobase](https://github.com/vitabaks/autobase)** will automatically set up the following in Amazon Web Services (AWS):

 1. AWS EC2 Instances - a virtual machine (with a dedicated data disk), with all cluster components installed and configured.
-2. AWS Elastic Load Balancer (ELB) to serve as the entry point for database connections.
+2. AWS Network Load Balancer (NLB) to serve as the entry point for database connections.
 3. AWS S3 Bucket, and configured backups using pgBackRest.

 :::info